MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

     - Microsoft 365
     - Microsoft Copilot
     - Microsoft 365 Copilot
-    - Microsoft 365 Copilot Chat
+    - Microsoft 365 Microsoft Copilot
 ---

-# Exercise 1, Task 2: Use Microsoft 365 Copilot Chat to conduct market research
+# Exercise 1, Task 2: Use Microsoft Copilot to conduct market research
 ---
 Fabrikam's Sales Director asked you to attend an upcoming strategy meeting about expanding EcoSense 360 into the hospitality industry.
 To prepare for the meeting, you need to understand how hotels currently approach energy management, what challenges they face, and which competitors already operate in this space.

-To help you get up to speed, you decide to use Copilot Chat to perform initial market research.
+To help you get up to speed, you decide to use Microsoft Copilot to perform initial market research.
 You plan to gather initial market insights and then organize them into a professional research document in Word that can be used for internal discussions or as the foundation for a sales proposal.

-#### Using Copilot Chat
+#### Using Microsoft Copilot

-In Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
+In Microsoft Copilot on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
 You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in-depth response style depending on the task.

-When Copilot Chat opens with **Work IQ** turned on, the response mode selector remains visible. **Work IQ** provides secure work context for your queries.
+When Microsoft Copilot opens with **Work IQ** turned on, the response mode selector remains visible. **Work IQ** provides secure work context for your queries.
 You can turn off **Work IQ** when you don't want Copilot to use work context.
 The response mode selector remains available in either state, allowing you to choose between faster responses and deeper reasoning.

 If you've used Copilot in Excel, you know that it also includes a response control selector.
 However, its options are different from the Chat selector.
-In Copilot Chat, the selector controls how deeply Copilot reasons about your request.
+In Microsoft Copilot, the selector controls how deeply Copilot reasons about your request.
 In Excel, the selector controls which AI model performs the work.
 Although these selectors might look similar, they control different aspects of Copilot and aren't the same setting.

 This task uses the default **Auto** selector mode.